 Two EDST 300-level electives and 470

 Opportunities for off-campus study

-Educational Studies majors will be encouraged to study abroad, taking coursework that informs them of the education systems in the countries in which they are studying and to seek out internships in education that might include both school and non-school settings (such as museums).
-The department is working with the Center for Global Study and Engagement to identify sites for our students as well as coursework that will be appropriate to transfer toward the elective requirements.
+Educational Studies majors are encouraged to study abroad, taking coursework that informs them of the education systems in the countries in which they are studying and to seek out internships in education that might include both school and non-school settings (such as museums).
+Through the Center for Global Study and Engagement at Dickinson, the department has identified the Danish Institute for Study Abroad in Copenhagen as the primary study abroad site for our students.
+Appropriate coursework taken at DIS-Copenhagen will transfer toward the Educational Studies elective requirements.

 Educational studies majors choose one of two possible concentrations.